AlexShan2008/AlexShan2008/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m a Front End Engineer
+- 🔭 I’m a Front End Developer
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning React and TypeScript
 - 👯 I’m looking to collaborate on performance of Web
 - 🤔 I’m looking for help with FE Team Building